Doctor calls for blood donations to treat Liberian Ebola victims

 Faced with the worsening crisis, Sierra Leone has mounted the most radical response, placing the entire country under a three-day lockdown last week as volunteers educated locals about the disease, identified new infections and located bodies.

-On Tuesday, it had sealed off its borders with neighbours Guinea and Liberia.
+On Tuesday, it had sealed off its borders with neighbors Guinea and Liberia.

-Guinea, meanwhile, is still struggling to overcome denial among local populations and suspicion and hostility towards health workers.
+Guinea, meanwhile, is still struggling to overcome denial among local populations and suspicion and hostility toward health workers.

 In the town of Forecariah, around 100 km (65 miles) from the capital Conakry, residents attacked and looted the local office of the health department after medical staff came to bury three members of a single family who had died from Ebola.